-Mirdametinib is an oral small molecule designed to inhibit MEK1 and MEK2.
+Mirdametinib is an investigational, oral, potent, allosteric small molecule MEK1/2 inhibitor designed to inhibit MEK1 and MEK2.
 MEK proteins occupy a pivotal position in the MAPK pathway, a key signaling network that regulates cell growth and survival, and that plays a central role in multiple oncology and rare disease indications.

-Mirdametinib has been evaluated in several Phase 1 and Phase 2 clinical trials, with over 200 subjects having been exposed to treatment.
+Mirdametinib has been evaluated in several Phase 1 and Phase 2 clinical trials, with over 250 subjects having been exposed to treatment.
 A Phase 2 trial was conducted by the Neurofibromatosis Clinical Trial Consortium and evaluated mirdametinib in 19 adolescent and adult patients with inoperable and symptomatic or growing plexiform neurofibromas.
 Patients received an oral dose of 2 mg/m2 BID with a maximum dose of 4 mg BID on a four-week cycle of three weeks-on, one week-off.
 Eight patients (42%) achieved an objective response by cycle 12, prospectively defined as volumetric reduction in their target PN of at least 20%.
 Mirdametinib was generally well-tolerated in this trial.
 The most commonly reported treatment-emergent Grade 2 or higher AEs were acneiform rash, fatigue and nausea.

-In addition to the Phase 2b monotherapy trial in NF1- PN, and given the critical role that the MAPK pathway plays in the growth and proliferation of a large number of tumor types, SpringWorks is also pursuing mirdametinib in combination with other rational anti-cancer agents across a range of solid tumors.
+In addition, and given the critical role that the MAPK pathway plays in the growth and proliferation of a large number of tumor types, SpringWorks is also pursuing mirdametinib in combination with other rational anti-cancer agents across a range of solid tumors.